Are you looking for a place to escape the busy streets of Queenstown? Craving a quiet retreat?

 Moke Lake Loop Track

-Full disclaimer – we didn’t make it to the top of this lookout because of how icy and wet the track was.
+Full disclaimer: we didn’t make it to the top of this lookout because of how icy and wet the track was.
 DO NOT try this in winter.
-You need a dry day to be able to make it to the top of the Moke Lake Secret Lookout.
+You need a dry day to be able to make it to the top of the Moke Lake Secret viewpoint.

-Now that’s out the way.
-Where exactly is the Moke Lake Secret Lookout?
+Now that’s out of the way.
+Where exactly is the Moke Lake Secret viewpoint?

-We were told about this ‘track’ by someone we met in Wanaka.
-It’s a local favourite but not for the faint-hearted.
+We were told about this ‘track’ by people we worked with in Wanaka.
+It’s a popular spot with locals, but not for the faint-hearted.
 Please remember that this track is steep for the entire walk and very slippery when the slightest bit wet.

 This will take you away from the lake, but that’s ok.
 We’ll be going up that peak in front of you soon so keep your eyes open for a viable track – don’t take the first one you see as it’s likely the wrong one.